JoshDavid/EasyGUI/README.md

 ## GUI Reference

-Inside #.CEF_Utility.UserFunctions is a namespace called 'GUI'.
+Inside #.EasyGUI.UserFunctions is a namespace called 'GUI'.
 In it is a GUI that helps you build more customized forms.
 Run the niladic 'BuildForm' function to display the GUI.
-Leveraging the functions in the #.CEF_Utility.UserFunctions.HtmlFormBuilder class, you can build forms with multiple types of input.
+Leveraging the functions in the #.EasyGUI.UserFunctions.HtmlFormBuilder class, you can build forms with multiple types of input.
 For example, you can add text fields, date pickers, radio buttons, styling, etc. and capture the result which returns a HtmlFormBuilder object in the namespace, called 'FormObj'.
 You can then pass this object, and a form size, to the renderPage function and use it to generate a custom page.
 The renderPage function will also accept, as its only left argument, a namespace result from the specifyParams function.
 To access these functions from the GUI namespace:

 ##.specifyParams